TheOdinProject/curriculum/javascript/react-js/inputs-and-lists.md

 </form>
 ```

 If you add an onSubmit handler to the form, your button must be of `type="submit"`, otherwise it won't work.
-Alternatively you can add an onClick event to the button which calls the `onSubmitTask` function
+Alternatively, you can add an `onClick` event to the button which calls the `onSubmitTask` function

-Great, if you run your application now with `npm start` (or just refresh the browser if you have it still running), you will still see no changes, except that the page doesn't refresh when you submit something.
+Great, if you run your application now with `npm start` (or refresh the browser if it's still running), you will still see no changes, except that the page doesn't refresh when you submit something.
 That's because we haven't displayed anything yet.
 Let's do that now.

 Go to your `Overview.js` file in the components folder and add the following code: